 Speculative Dispossession is a factsheet that speculates on speculators by first asking “WHO IS EXIT STRATEGY?”
-Amid thousands of comically named shell companies was suspicious Exit Strategy LLC and its variant LLCs.
+Amid thousands of comically named shell companies in a database of owners was suspicious Exit Strategy LLC and its variant LLCs.
 Most of the hundreds of properties owned by Exit Strategy are dilapidated.
 Research can only uncover so much.
 There is not much to discover about Exit Strategy other than an address for a CPA firm in Farmington Hills, MI.
-Speculation This research prompts questions like, What are the benefits of this method of business?
+Speculation follows research questions: Who is Exit Strategy?
+What are the benefits of this method of business?
 Where is the contingency?

 Information was sourced from Detroit Open Data Portal and Michigan LARA COFS.